-Another great feature that many savings accounts don’t offer is unlimited withdrawals from your account.
+Another great feature that many similar accounts don’t offer is unlimited withdrawals from your account.
 Typically, you only get six withdrawals per month.

 Betterment also offers a checking account with no fees and no minimum balance.
 Plus, your ATM fees are reimbursed worldwide.

 Best of all, your Betterment checking account also comes with a Betterment Visa® Debit Card that earns cash back on purchases from participating brands.
-Rewards are available at more than 10,000 merchants worldwide, both online and in-person (for online shopping, you’ll need to shop through Betterment’s “Earn Rewards” section on the site or app).
+Rewards are available at thousands of merchants worldwide, both online and in-person (for online shopping, you’ll need to shop through Betterment’s “Earn Rewards” section on the site or app).

 Cash back is automatically deposited into your account within 90 days.
 To make earning rewards easier, Betterment remembers where you shop most to show you relevant offers.
 You can also use the app’s locator to find offers in your area.

 If you’re getting started with investing, the extra money in your account each month could give you the funds you need to boost your portfolio.

 Mobile check deposits